gazay/share_some_love/LOVE_by_author.md

   Follow on github: [@gazay](http://github.com/gazay)

-  I'd like to thank [**gazay**](http://github.com/gazay) for spending time on
+  I’m very thankful to [**gazay**](http://github.com/gazay) for being so nice to create and maintain

 [**share_some_love**](https://github.com/gazay/share_some_love).

-I wanna shake your hand and say that wihtout your work on it I would spent much more time and power!
+Keep doing the same great job as it’s awesome!

 --------